manroygood/roy-goodman/content/courses/math222/matlabAssignments/SIR_computation.md

 __NJIT Math 222, Fall 2021__

 {{% callout warning %}}
-There is a bug in the software used to typeset mathematics in this webpage. :frowning_face: Some equations may appear cut off or obstructed by white boxes.
+There is a bug in the software used to typeset mathematics in this webpage. :frowning_face: Some equations may appear cut off or obstructed by an opaque box.
 Changing the size of the browser window, or adjusting the font size in the browser, usually alleviates this.
 {{% /callout %}}

 This is the second part of a two-part assignment.